-Your will acts as a guide to your loved ones of your wishes for after you pass away.
+Your will acts as a guide to your loved ones about your wishes for after you pass away.
 In it, you will instruct your loved ones in a few very important tasks.
 You will name an executor to take charge of fulfilling your final wishes, and you’ll divvy up your worldly possessions.

 A will is so much more than this, though.
 Your last will and testament are where you name guardians for any dependent children you have and decide who will take care of your pets.
 It’s also where you’ll decide how you’ll pay back any debts or taxes that you’ll leave behind.